 Is the only research available on rabbits?

 At present the only research specific to the use of AOD9604 related to joint cartilage regeneration is this rabbit study: Effect of Intra-articular Injection of AOD9604 with or without Hyaluronic Acid in Rabbit Osteoarthritis Model, which can be found here.
+We of course cannot draw conclusions about the activity (safety and effectiveness) in humans until the completion of clinical trials of use in humans, which is the purpose of this study.

 Is AOD9604 FDA Approved?